Carer Burnout: Recognising It Before It Breaks You

 Burnout is not simply tiredness.
 Tiredness responds to sleep.
 Carer burnout is a state of depletion so complete that ordinary recovery mechanisms stop working.
 You sleep and wake up exhausted.
 You get a day off and find you feel worse, because the accumulated weight has nowhere left to hide.

-Physical exhaustion that persists regardless of rest is one of the earliest and most consistent signs.
-So is a creeping emotional flatness — the point where things that used to bring genuine pleasure no longer register.
+- A creeping emotional flatness.
+Things that used to bring genuine pleasure stop registering.
 This is not laziness or ingratitude.
 It is what happens to a nervous system that has been on high alert for too long.

 Compassion Fatigue: A Different Layer

 Compassion fatigue can look like emotional numbness, difficulty feeling empathy, a sense of helplessness or hopelessness about the person's situation.
-It can feel like you have run out of feeling — not that you do not care, but that the caring mechanism itself has worn down.
+It can feel like you have run out of feeling — not that you don't care, but that the caring mechanism itself has worn down.
 This is not a character failing.
 It is a predictable consequence of sustained secondary trauma without adequate processing or support.

-The distinction between burnout and compassion fatigue matters mainly because they can reinforce each other.
+The distinction between burnout and compassion fatigue matters mainly because they reinforce each other.
 Burnout drains the capacity for self-regulation; compassion fatigue drains the emotional reserves that might otherwise buffer that.
 Together they produce a state where it becomes genuinely difficult to function, and where the person most in need of support — the carer — is least able to ask for it.

 Why Carers Do Not Ask for Help

 The barriers to carers seeking support are well documented and tend to follow a consistent pattern.
 Many carers do not self-identify as carers, particularly in the early stages of a caring role.
-If you are simply helping your ageing parent, or managing your child's medical appointments, the word "carer" may not feel accurate — even if the reality of your life fits it precisely.
+If you are simply helping your ageing parent, or managing your child's medical appointments, the word "carer" may not feel accurate, even if the reality of your life fits it precisely.

 There is also the question of guilt.
 Asking for help can feel like an admission that you are not managing, which in turn can feel like a failure of love.
 Carers often describe a pressure to appear capable — both to other family members who may be doing less, and to the person they are caring for.
-The identity of being "the one who handles things" is frequently bound up in self-worth in ways that make it very difficult to say that you are not coping.
+The identity of being "the one who handles things" is frequently bound up in self-worth in ways that make it very difficult to say you are not coping.

 Time is a practical barrier that gets underestimated.
 Carers' lives are heavily structured around another person's needs.
-Attending a support group or a GP appointment or a carers' assessment requires logistics that, when you are already at capacity, can feel impossible.
+Attending a support group, a GP appointment or a carer's assessment requires logistics that, when you are already at capacity, can feel impossible.
+And there is the reality that, until now, many carers have not been told what they are entitled to.

 What You Are Actually Entitled To

 Under the Care Act 2014, unpaid carers in England have a legal right to a carer's assessment from their local authority.
 This is separate from any assessment of the person they care for.
-The assessment should look at your wellbeing, your ability to continue caring, and what support — if any — might help.
+The assessment should look at your wellbeing, your ability to continue caring, and what support, if any, might help.
 You do not need to be struggling in a visible or dramatic way to request one.
 You are entitled to it as a carer, regardless of how much you are providing.

 Peer support matters too, and is underused.
 Being in contact with other carers — people who understand the specific texture of this kind of life — is consistently reported as one of the most useful forms of support.
 Carers UK runs local and online groups.
 The Carers Trust (carers.org) also maintains a network of local organisations across the UK.
-These are not replacements for practical help, but they address something that practical help alone does not: the isolation.
+These are not replacements for practical help, but they address something practical help alone does not: the isolation.

 Frequently Asked Questions